wp-plugins/powerpress/readme.txt

 * Added new `POWERPRESS_FIX_WARNINGS` define option, simply add `define('POWERPRESS_FIX_WARNINGS', true);` to your wp-config.php if you see warning messages in your play in new window player.
 * Fixed a handful of PHP notice messages when in `WP_DEBUG` mode.
 * Including version of WordPress in diagnostics report, diagnostic report found under Tools menu.
+* Removed syndic8, AllPodcast, Podnova, Podcasts.com and Technorati from ping list in Tools.
+These services no longer have ping sites.

 = 2.0.2 =
 * Released on 3/29/2011